4zv4l/jttp/README.md

-# jttp
+# JTTP

-Simple and Basic HTTP server in Janet
+Basic and Simple HTTP server made in Janet.